About Me

 Research Interests

-- Methods in paleoecology: Developing computer vision methods, particularly convolutional neural networks (CNNs), to classify dietary ecologies in modern and fossil small mammals, with the goal of advancing 2D approaches to enable large-scale analyses and make paleoecological research more accessible.
+- Methods in paleoecology: Developing computer vision methods, particularly convolutional neural networks (CNNs), to determine dietary ecology in extant and extinct small mammals.

-- Community paleoecology: Investigating functional shifts in small mammal communities of Oregon across the Oligo-Miocene, a time marked by significant tectonic activity and climatic transitions.
-I aim to examine how changing landscapes and climates influenced ecological roles, with the goal of linking fossil data to larger-scale evolutionary and environmental processes.
+- Community paleoecology: Investigating functional shifts in small mammal communities of western North America across the Oligo-Miocene, a time marked by significant tectonic activity, climatic change, and ecosystem transitions.

 Conferences and Meetings